-One of the most hotly debated topics within the issue of transparency in the U.S. is the labeling of genetically modified organisms (GMOs).
-An overwhelming majority of U.S. consumers today believe that they have the right to know what is in their food and want food companies to label GMOs on their products.
-There is currently no U.S. federal regulation requiring labeling to inform consumers about the presence of GMOs in their food.
-Campbell believes that consumers have a right to know what is in their food, and that is why we support mandatory national GMO labeling.
-However, we oppose a state-by-state "patchwork approach," as we believe it is incomplete, impractical and costly to implement for food makers.

-More importantly, it is confusing to consumers.
-Therefore, in FY2016, we formally announced our support for the enactment of federal legislation in the U.S. to establish a single mandatory labeling standard for foods derived from GMOs.
+One of the most hotly debated topics within the issue of transparency in the U.S. is the labeling of GMOs.
+An overwhelming majority of U.S. consumers today believe that they have the right to know what is in their food and we agree.
+That's why, in FY2016, we formally announced our support for the enactment of federal legislation in the U.S. to establish a single mandatory labeling standard for foods derived from GMOs.

 The decisions we have made with regard to GMOs have not been because we dispute the science behind GMOs or their safety.
 The overwhelming weight of scientific evidence indicates that GMOs are safe and that foods derived from crops using genetically modified seeds are not nutritionally different from other foods.
-In the U.S., many farmers who grow canola, corn, soybean and sugar beets choose to use genetically modified seeds and have done so for nearly 20 years.
-More than 90 percent of these four crops in America are currently grown using GMO seeds.
-It takes an average of 13 years to get a GMO seed approved by the government for safety.
 Ingredients derived from these crops are in many of our products and we will continue to use them.
 We also believe that technology will play a crucial role in feeding the world.
 For us, it is simply a matter of transparency.